What is an email newsletter?

 Looking for information on how to create a newsletter but don’t know where to start?
 Don’t worry!
 With the right tools, it’s super easy and inexpensive (possibly even free!).
 This guide will take you through the steps of how to create a newsletter that your customers will love and keep them coming back for more.

-Why send a newsletter?
+Why send an email newsletter?
 If you’re managing a business website, blog, or eCommerce store, newsletters are a powerful and indispensable communication tool for building relationships with your contacts, readers, or customers.

 Sending a regular newsletter can help you achieve several objectives: